RenatoExpert/etudes/README.md

 ```

 ### Fortran
 Fortran has a lot on its versions, you can find a lot of documentation on F77 and F95.
-I recommend you to prefer the newest syntax (2018), since the newer versions have a lot of improvements.
+I recommend you to prefer to compile in the newest syntax (2018), since the newer versions have a lot of improvements.
 Books on F95 are still useful anyway.
 #### Compilation
 ```
 gcc -lgfortran main.f95 -o main